ryanpoplin/backbone-animation-project/README.md

 - If port '8080' is taken up, or you want to use a certain port; type: http-server -p 8181 (or what ever you want...).

+- (Dummy Tests for now...), but to run them; go to 'localhost:8080/app/specs/test.html'...

 - Done...